 To be eligible for income assistance or disability assistance, applicants and recipients must meet identification requirements.
 The identity of each member of the family unit must be established, including verification of the Social Insurance Number of each applicant.

 The identification requirements apply to family units under the Employment and Assistance Regulation and Employment and Assistance for Persons with Disabilities Regulation.

 ID requirements consist of both of the following:

 - proof of identity for all family members

 - a social insurance number for all adult family members.

-To establish proof of identity, the applicant must provide the original documents at the time of application or there must be copies already on the case/contact where there is an existing case.
-Where a former client reapplies and staff are able to view previously scanned documents that in the EAW’s opinion establishes the applicant’s identity, the identification requirements are considered satisfied. [see Policy - ID on Existing File]
+To establish proof of identity, the applicant must provide documents at the time of application or there must be copies already on the case/contact where there is an existing case.
+Where a former client reapplies and staff are able to view previously scanned documents that in the EAW’s opinion establishes the applicant’s identity, the identification requirements are considered satisfied [see Policy - ID on Existing File].

 An applicant can meet the requirement to provide a social insurance number by providing an original document or other information which verifies the SIN provided by the applicant.
 [See Policy – Verification of SIN]